MeetMangrove/playbook/03-how/07-playbook_how.html.md

 ### Mangrove Members

-As a Mangrove Member, you can directly make edits to the site.
+As a Mangrove Member part of the Architect track, you can directly make edits to the site.

 1. If you're comfortable editing the content, you can directly submit your edits by selecting "commit directly to the master branch".(*)
 1. If you're unsure of your edits or the edits need to be reviewed, select "Create a new branch for this commit and start a pull request" and submit the form.
 One or more Mangrove Members can then review your changes and then update the site accordingly.